dtjessie/HistoCancerDetection/README.md

 CSV logs and plots are saved in ./logs and ./models, respectively.

-To Do: Train other architectures and build an ensemble
+To Do: Try a couple more architectures and ensemble to reach .98 on public leaderboard